TEST 3: Testing For Spark Directly On The Coil Tower (Paired Cylinders)

 - If those coil pack towers feed cylinders 1 and 5, go to: TEST 5: Switching Signal Cylinders 1 And 5.

 - If those coil pack towers feed cylinders 2 and 6, go to: TEST 6: Switching Signal Cylinders 2 And 6.

 - If those coil pack towers feed cylinders 3 and 4, go to: TEST 7: Switching Signal Cylinders 3 And 4.

 TEST 4: Testing The Power (12 Volts) Circuit

-OK, when doing the test itself, you're gonna' test for this voltage with the key On and the engine OFF and then with the Key On and engine cranking.
-OK, let's start:
+OK, when doing the test itself, you're gonna' test for this voltage with the key ON and the engine OFF and then with the key ON and engine cranking.

-- Have your assistant turn the key to the RUN position and then have him (or her) crank the engine as you observe the test light.
+Have your assistant turn the key to the RUN position and then have him (or her) crank the engine.

 Let's take a look at your test result:

-CASE 1: If the test light lights up.
-This result lets you know that the coil pack is receiving power and that the power circuit requires no further testing.
-If you Ford (or Mercury) car or truck still has NO SPARK coming out of any of the spark plug wires, this could possibly due to three things:
+If your Ford (or Mercury) car or truck still has NO SPARK coming out of any of the spark plug wires, this could possibly due to one of three things: